The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 You care about the work.

-You care about the charities.
+You care about your clients.

 If that feels familiar, Freelancers for Good™ was built for you.